 P.S.
-After our first adventure in North Mongolia, we ‘re leading two more expeditions to Northern Mongolia and a brand-new expedition to the unexplored West!
-We’ll also have access to local experiences that most tourists don’t — nomadic life with the West Mongolia’s Eagle Hunters, which live free and wild, far from the city.
+After our first adventure in North Mongolia, we ‘re leading more expeditions to Northern Mongolia and a brand-new expedition to the unexplored West!
+We’ll also have access to local experiences that most tourists don’t — nomadic life with West Mongolia’s Eagle Hunters, who live wild and free.
 Join us on our 12-day adventure — read more or sign up now!

 Day 1 – 2: Explore Mongolia’s capital Ulaanbaatar, and Khovd Province